 Still further west on Armitage are three popular spots.
 Scofflaw is known for its gin-centric cocktails, craft beers and pub food at 3201 W. Armitage.
 At 3209, Giant is one of the hot new restaurants in town.
 They feature Midwestern fare and craft cocktails.
 I just enjoyed dinner at Sink Swim at.
 It is a casual seafood shack atmosphere that features menu items like shrimp cocktail, fish and chips, crab mac and cheese and ceviche.
 The scallop entree with winter squash, grilled pear, hazelnut and brown butter was really excellent.
 3213 W. Armitage.

-Jam: The perfect spot for a brunch on Saturday or Sunday at 3057 W. Logan Blvd.
+Jam: The perfect spot for a brunch on Saturday or Sunday.
 The eggs benedict are great, but the brown sugar bacon sausage is amazing.
 On my second visit I really loved the egg whites with chive spatzle, mustard jam, almond-beet emulsion and Swiss chard.
 They have recently moved north to a large spot at 2852 N. Kedzie.

 Miko’s Italian Ice: Miko’s was featured in Food & Wine Magazine as one of the spots to be added to your Summer Bucket List.
 This is a fun neighborhood spot for great Italian ice.
 The peach and mango flavors are perfect for a hot Summer day in the city.
 2234 N. Sacramento.
 Next to Miko’s is Tropicuba, Restaurant & Grocery.
 Since 1995, it has a small restaurant in back of the store featuring Cuban sandwiches, Cuban entrees and specialties and Cuban cafe con leche.
 I enjoyed their traditional ropa vieja with rice, black beans and plantains.
 3000 W. Lyndale at Sacramento.